yuly16/pixels-reader-cxx/readme.md

 For `long`, we read it by big endian.
 Search for `__builtin_bswap64` to check who uses small endian.
 For `int`, we read it by small endian.

+## 3. alignment

+StringColumn is not aligned(e.g. reading length in string column).
+We should fix it later